Degree awarded: Master of Arts HES-SO in Fine Arts, major in MAPS - Master of Arts in Public Spheres

 Collaborations with art residency programs such as the Villa Ruffieux (Sierre) or La Becque (La Tour-de-Peilz), offer a fluid transition between the program and the ensuing artistic career.
 The program’s sustainability is also founded on the regular contributions of alumni whom MAPS support as artists, cultural agents and co-researchers.

-Dean of the Visual Arts
+Dean of the Fine Arts

 Head of the MAPS – Master of Arts in Public Spheres

 Mohamed Abdelkarim, Noor Abuarafeh, Saâdane Afif, Emanuele Braga, Bureau des guides du GR2013, Anne-Laure Franchette, Fucking Good Art (Robert Hamelijnck &S Nienke Terpsma), Cecilia Guida, Toni Hildebrandt, Pauline Julier, Silvia Maglioni and Graeme Thomson, Janis Osolin, Marina Rosenfeld, Linda Sanchez/Baptiste Croze, Aria Spinelli, Evelyn Steiner